nickmeldrum/nickmeldrumdotcom/README.md

 ### Before go live:

- * rewrite mini bio to be sensible
- * build a 404 page
+ * get our gtm/ga integration in
  * combine this repo with the travis automation one and get it autopublishing
- * get our gtm/ga integration in
- * sort out permalinks - add permalink variable to disqus? - what else is permalink important for? canonical/ google webmaster tools?
+ * make a 404 return our 404 page
  * check all old posts - missing imgs, broken tags etc.
- * fix responsive width for svg in decorator post
  * check responsive width for all old posts is working
- * get a better li style

 ### Maybe before?

+ * fix responsive width for svg in decorator post
+ * sort out permalinks - add permalink variable to disqus? - what else is permalink important for? canonical/ google webmaster tools?
  * test disqus commenting
  * the scripts in the decorators post!
  * rewrite cv page content for my new profile